uwacyber/cits3006/cits3006-assessments/project.md

 1. Failed to implement the four types of vulnerability attributes.
 2. Demo failed to demonstrate the implemented vulnerabilities.
 3. Report is not aligned with the demo.
+4. Q&A answers are poor with lack of technical details.
 #### P
 1. Implemented each of the four types of vulnerability attributes.
 2. Demo demonstrated the implemented vulnerabilities.
 3. Report aligns with the demo but is lacking details.
+4. Q&A answers are reasonable with some technical details.
 #### CR
 1. Implemented each of the four types of vulnerability attributes, with at least 8 vulnerabilities in total.
 2. Demo demonstrated the implemented vulnerabilities clearly.
 3. Report aligns with the demo with adequate details.
+4. Q&A answers are good with technical details.
 #### D
 1. Implemented all required vulnerabilities.
 2. Demo demonstrated the implemented vulnerabilities clearly.
 3. Report aligns with the demo and is formatted well.
+4. Q&A answers are excellent with high technical details.
 #### HD
 1. Implemented all required vulnerabilities.
 2. Demo demonstrated the implemented vulnerabilities at a professional level.
 3. Report aligns with the demo and is formatted professionally.
+4. Q&A answers are excellent with high technical details.
 ***
 ### 25%: Pen testing (T2)
 #### N
 1. Much of the vulnerabilities were not exploited in the provided boxes.
 2. Demo failed to demonstrate the exploitation of vulnerabilities.
 3. Report is not aligned with the demo.
+4. Q&A answers are poor with lack of technical details.
 #### P
 1. Various vulnerabilities were exploited in some of the provided boxes.
 2. Demo demonstrated the exploitation of vulnerabilities.
 3. Report aligns with the demo but is lacking details.
+4. Q&A answers are reasonable with some technical details.
 #### CR
 1. Various vulnerabilities were exploited in many of the provided boxes.
 2. Demo demonstrated the exploitation of vulnerabilities clearly.
 3. Report aligns with the demo with adequate details.
+4. Q&A answers are good with technical details.
 #### D
 1. Many vulnerabilities were exploited, and some boxes completely compromised.
 2. Demo demonstrated the exploitation of vulnerabilities with good technical details.
 3. Report aligns with the demo and is formatted well.
+4. Q&A answers are excellent with high technical details.
 #### HD
 1. Many advanced vulnerabilities were exploited, and many (if not most) boxes completely compromised.
 2. Demo demonstrated the exploitation of vulnerabilities at a professional level with high technical details and knowledge.
 3. Report aligns with the demo and is formatted professionally.
+4. Q&A answers are excellent with high technical details and knowledge.
 ***
 ### 25%: Box difficulties (T2)
 #### N